FastComments/fastcomments-blog/src/content/en_us/(4-1-2026) The FastComments Automatic Routing Transport System.md

 Like all major releases, we're glad that we could take the time to optimize, test, and properly release this change.
 We're excited about what's coming down the pipeline.
 FastComments should scale better and have better uptime in the long run with this work.
 As the FART runbook says: "If you smell something, say something".
 Let us know below if you discover any issues.

+<small>Yes FART is a real service in our infrastructure now.
+Sorry for the low effort jokes.</small>

 {{/isPost}}